whatnote/BrackenPenTurner/README.md

 ## About

-Bracken Pen Turner, is Roy Simpson, he hand tuns each pen personally, his wife sells them at local craft fairs and markets, the site is to make it asir for repeat business and recomedations and a note of the site will be handed out with each sale.
+Bracken Pen Turner, is Roy Simpson, he hand tuns each pen personally, his wife sells them at local craft fairs and markets, the site is to make it easier for repeat business and recomedations A note of the site will be handed out to the customer with each sale of the pen.

 ## UX